-Sociology may indeed be one of the most important classes you will ever take.
-Sociology is everywhere and applies directly to your own life, relationships and groups, to most of the courses you will ever take, is the umbrella of the social sciences, and will virtually provide you with a new set of eyes (assuming that you keep an open mind).
+Sociology is everywhere.
+It applies directly to your own life and relationships and it will provide you with a new perspective on many aspects of life and culture (assuming that you keep an open mind).

 We will apply sociology; this approach is the most enjoyable way to learn the material.
 Class exercises and applications-an interactive class, with your questions, comments and participation-are not only fun, they are productive.
 Active learning challenges you to get involved in the learning process, to enjoy learning for its own sake, to abandon the traditional passive student role, and to help teach each other.
 Your input, questions and comments will improve all of our learning.
 Get involved!!